arebee/MarkDownTest/samples/1-4-3_Adding Application Code.markdown

 # Adding Application Code #
 ----------

 The Logging Application Block is designed to support the most common scenarios for logging information.
-When adding your application code, refer to the scenarios in the <a href="test-markdown_33d9998d-fa92-40b4-be49-7e28a72bd22c.html" xmlns:dt="uuid:C2F41010-65B3-11d1-A29F-00AA00C14882" xmlns:xlink="http://www.w3.org/1999/xlink" xmlns:MSHelp="http://msdn.microsoft.com/mshelp">Key Scenarios</a> sections and select the ones that best suit your situation.
+When adding your application code, refer to the scenarios in the [Key Scenarios]({$finalDocSet}) sections and select the ones that best suit your situation.
 Use the code that accompanies the scenario either as it is or adapt it as necessary.
 First, prepare your application to use the Logging Application Block.
 The following procedure describes how to include the necessary Enterprise Library assemblies and elements in your code.
 **To prepare your application**